standard-crypto/snapchain-gcp/README.md

 This repo has config for deploying a snapchain read node to GCP with kubernetes and terraform.
 This is in development and more updates will follow to run a full node and participate in the network.

-The configuration comes from the [instructions](https://github.com/farcasterxyz/snapchain?tab=readme-ov-file#running-read-node) to run a read node.
+The configuration comes from the [instructions]https://github.com/farcasterxyz/snapchain?tab=readme-ov-file#running-a-node) to run a node.

 ## Outputs